Code-Institute-Submissions/HI/readme.md

 ### Acknowledgements

 - the project is a mash together of a basic idea I have that i wish to develop using the skills I am learning and the CV design done with CI

+-w3schools was used as a refrence library when looking for diffrent ideas or soultions to the code.